Lugnet, Falun

 Lugnet is a large sport complex located in Falun, Sweden.

 58 of the Swedish Sports Confederation's 67 special sports can be practiced there.

 There are six full sized indoor pitches in the area where everything from dance to association football can be played or performed.
 There are also two swimming pools (one indoors and one outdoors), a tennis hall, an athletics arena, an ice arena including one indoor ice hockey rink, an outdoor ice hockey rink, a bandy field and a curling hall.

 Events

 Lugnet is also Sweden's national cross-country skiing and ski jumping centre (the Lugnet Hills ski jump) and often hosts one part of the FIS Cross-Country World Cup.
 Several FIS Nordic World Ski Championships have been organised here (1974, 1993, 2015).
-The latest one in 2015.
+The next one will be held there in 2027.